ashikagah/DRLND_Continous_Control/Report.md

 ```

 ### Model architecture

-Gradient clipping was used to place an upper limit on the size of the parameter updates.
+Both the actor and critic networks have two fully connected hidden layers, the first layer with 512 nodes and the second layer with 256 nodes.
+The actor network uses the tanh() activation function to limit all actions within the [-1, +1] range.
+When updating the critic network, it uses gradient clipping to place an upper limit on the size of the parameter updates.

 ## Plot of Rewards
 <img src="plot.png" width="70%" align="top-left" alt="" title="Final Result" />